astoeckel/ev3_event_broker/README.md

 ## Overview
 *EV3 Event Broker* is based on a simple UDP-based message protocol (see below for a description of the format).
 Each EV3 device in the network is assigned a unique name which can be used to identify their IP address on the network.

 `ev3_broker_server` runs on the LEGO® brick and broadcasts sensor data as UDP packages.
 At the same time it waits for incoming UDP packages containing commands, such as setting the duty cycle of a motor.
+See below for a description of the binary message format.

 `ev3_broker_client` receives messages from all bricks on the network and writes them to stdout.
 Data is encapsulated in JSON and can thus be easily processed in another application.
-Furthermore, it waits on stdin for JSON-encapsulated strings containing commands.
+Furthermore, `ev3_broker_client` waits on stdin for JSON-encapsulated strings containing commands.
+See below for a description of the JSON message format.

 ## Downloading and Compiling